Haniye-Ghorbanian/Note-Application/README.md

 # Note App

-A simple and intuitive note-taking application that allows users to create, update, delete, and organize their notes effectively.
+A simple note-taking application that allows users to create, update, delete, and organize their notes effectively.
 This application supports drag-and-drop functionality for reordering notes, deadline management, and a responsive design.

 ## Features